Applied Mathematics and Theoretical Physics

 Course content

-This is a three year research programme culminating in submission and examination of a dissertation, or thesis, containing substantial original work.
-PhD students carry out their research under the guidance of a supervisor, and research projects are available from the wide range of subjects studied within the Department.
+This is a three to four-year research programme culminating in submission and examination of a thesis containing substantial original work.
+PhD students carry out their research under the guidance of a supervisor, and research projects are available from a wide range of subjects studied within the Department.
 Students admitted for a PhD will normally have completed preparatory study at a level comparable to the Cambridge Part III (MMath/MASt) course.
-A signifcant number of our PhD students secure post-doctoral positions at institutions around the world and become leading researchers in their fields.
+A significant number of our PhD students secure post-doctoral positions at institutions around the world and become leading researchers in their fields.

 Prerequisites

-Students must be well prepared before they can begin a PhD.
-Many students in DAMTP are admitted after taking the Cambridge Part III (MMath/MASt) course and others will have completed a comparable four-year undergraduate course.
+Many students in DAMTP are admitted after taking the Cambridge Part III (MMath/MASt) course and others will have completed a comparable Master-level course.
 Some may already have carried out a small-scale research project.
-All of our students therefore begin their PhD work with a good grasp of advanced material, on which they can build as their research progresses.
+All of our students, therefore, begin their PhD work with a good grasp of advanced material, on which they can build as their research progresses.

 Research Areas